-- They sell tickets and determine the price of airfare.
+- Selling tickets and determining the price of airfare

-- They update the flight schedules displayed on screens at airports.
+- Updating the flight schedules displayed on screens at airports

-- They park and push back airplanes at the terminal.
+- Parking and pushing back airplanes at the terminal

-- They decide which routes will serve their network and which cities will get air service.
+- Deciding which routes will serve their network and which cities will get air service

 The Airport operates and maintains the physical facility on the ground: the terminal, runways, taxiways, etc.…and the airport leases space to the airlines.
 Airport leases do not include airline performance standards because airlines won’t agree to them and the airlines hold all the cards in today’s landscape.
 The bottom line is airlines are responsible for how they conduct their business at the airport and in the air.